jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-48.md

 ### 50. The particles of this finer matter can be easily divided.

-It should be noted that the smaller these fragments of other particles are, the more easily they can be moved and broken down into even smaller pieces.
+The smaller these fragments of other particles are, the more easily they can be moved and broken down into even smaller pieces.

 Because the smaller they are, the more surface area they have in proportion to their volume, and they encounter other bodies by their surface and are divided by their volume.

 ### 51. The same particles move very quickly.